webian/pb_social/Readme.md

 1. Please tell them this one in the text box:

-> For example, the Facebook Search ID get('/Typo3campBerlin/feed') or get('/Typo3campBerlin/post') and the reactions are queried at regular intervals.
-This data does not originate from our page, but is retrieved from facebook using the Search Id.
+> For example, feed items of my Facebook page ID get('/{fill in your page id}/feed') are queried at regular intervals.
 >
-> The following data is queried: id,link,message,picture.
+> The following data are queried: id,message,picture,created_time,full_picture of our posts on page.

 > The Typo3 Administrator includes the TYPO3 extension pb_social https://extensions.typo3.org/extension/pb_social/.
 Then he registers this extension as an app in developers.facebook.com and adds the facebook app id and the facebook app secret to TYPO3.
-Then he names a Facebook search id like for example "Typo3campBerlin" and chooses if the posts or feeds should be loaded.
-On the front page of his website the items from "Typo3campBerlin" are displayed: id,link,message,picture.
+On the front page of website the feed items from our facebook page are displayed: id,message,picture.
 >
-> A login to Facebook does not take place, only an access-token is generated.
+> A login to Facebook does not take place, only an page-access-token is used.
->
-> This Typo3 extension pb_social has > 12.000 downloads: https://extensions.typo3.org/extension/pb_social/

 * Instead of writing a story, you could try to just provide url, BE user and password

 After a few days (2 hours was my fastest try) they will give you the grants you need - so...